 It wasn’t only the hot flushes and night sweats that were waking up Romany night after night.
 It was needing to pee as well.

 I know that this affects many of you too.
-Because exactly one year ago before the world when into chaos, I was travelling throughout New Zealand, Australia and the United Kingdom, sharing my live Masterclass on Menopause with you, and hundreds of hands would shoot up in the air when I asked who was waking up because they needed to pee in the night.
+Because, before the world turned into chaos, I was travelling throughout New Zealand, Australia and the United Kingdom, sharing my live Masterclass on Menopause, and hundreds of hands would shoot up in the air when I asked who was waking up because they needed to pee in the night.
+Everyone laughed when they looked around the room and saw that they weren’t alone.
 Perhaps this is you as well.

-You may not know that you have an abundance of oestrogen receptors in your bladder and urethra.
-Because of this, as our oestrogen levels decline during our menopause transition, this may impact the function of the urinary tract in mid-life women.
-Futhermore, with the loss of the role of oestrogen in our ligaments and joints, our pelvic floor changes as well.
-This may cause many women to experience stress incontinence and/or increased frequency and urgency in needing to pee.
-After my very anecdotal survey of hundreds of women during my live Masterclass on Menopause, I wasn’t surprised to find that epidemiologic studies report that approximately 1 in 4 women are affected by pelvic floor and urinary tract disorders with the highest rates in menopausal women.
+After my very anecdotal survey of hundreds of women during my live events before the pandemic, I wasn’t surprised to find that epidemiologic studies report that approximately 1 in 4 women are affected by pelvic floor and urinary tract disorders with the highest rates in menopausal women.
 [Wu, Vaughan et al, 2014].

 “There is clear evidence that oestrogen regulates the uro-genital tract.
 The abundance of estrogen receptors (ERs) in the urogenital tract explains why the natural reduction of endogenous oestrogen, the hallmark of menopause, can cause or potentiate Pelvic Floor Disorders (PFDs) and Urinary Tract Infections (UTIs).”
 [Alperin, Burnett et al. 2019].